 Samantha Johnson ’18

 Samantha Johnson ’18, of Sun Prairie, Wisconsin, has been selected for an English Teaching Assistantship in Bulgaria through the Fulbright program.
-Majoring in Environmental Science and Spanish, Samantha spent the past year studying abroad in Ecuador, where she spent countless hours teaching English in a remote village in the Andes, learning the local Kichwa language to better communicate with her students and their family members.
+Majoring in Environmental Science and Spanish, Ms. Johnson spent her junior year studying abroad in Ecuador, where she taught English in a remote village in the Andes, learning the local Kichwa language to better communicate with her students and their family members.
 She has a passion for learning language and experiencing new cultures and plans to do both while exploring the environment of her rural placement site.
 “Living in Bulgaria will open my eyes to a whole new way of life, quite different to anywhere I have lived before,” she wrote in her application essay.
 “Through classroom time, existing organizations, and my own, I hope to share my knowledge about the U.S. while learning all I can about Bulgaria through the everyday relationships I will make.”

 Read more about Ms. Johnson